rameezsajid/Lime-Landlords/README.md

 # Lime Landlords
 - Android Application
 - Final Year Project
-- Android Studio
+- Android Studio IDE
 - Property Management Android Application
 - Built Using Java
 - Firebase User Login and Registeration Authentication
 - Firebase Database - JSON
 - Firebase Email Verification
-- MVC Pattern Used
+- MVC Design Pattern Used

 # About the Application
 Lime Landlords is a property management app that allows users to be able to add, modify and delete property data as well as communicate with other users via the Lime Community feature.